Always consult your doctor or pharmacist before taking sulfamethoxazole. If your condition does not improve or becomes worse, then call your doctor.

 - You are allergic to any ingredient in sulfamethoxazole;

-- You have a history of low blood platelet levels caused by trimethoprim or sulfa medicine;
+- You have a history of low blood platelet level;

-- The patient is a child younger than 2 months old;
+- The patient is a child younger than 2 months;

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.

-Usual does for children is: for children 2 months of age and older and weighing up to 40kg: 40mg per kilogram of body weight given in two divided doses every 12 hours for 10 days.
+Usual does for children is: 40mg/kg per 24 hours, given in two divided doses every 12 hours for up to 10 days.

-There are 22 major drugs known that may interact with sulfamethoxazole.
-Consult with your doctor about any medications you are taking, before your treatment with sulfamethoxazole.
+There are 106 major drugs known that can interact with sulfamethoxazole.
+Please consult with your doctor about any medications you are taking, before your treatment with sulfamethoxazole.